+Sustainability Objectives

-Sustainability Objectives To meet the diverse housing needs of the population in a sustainable way.
-1 2 Improve the health and wellbeing of York's population.
-Improve education, skills, development and training for an effective workforce.
-3 Create jobs and deliver growth of a sustainable, low carbon and inclusive economy.
-4 5 Help deliver equality and access to all.
-6 Reduce the need to travel and deliver a sustainable integrated transport network.
-7 To minimise greenhouse gases that cause climate change and deliver a managed response to its effects.
-8 Conserve and enhance green infrastructure, biodiversity, geodiversity, flora and fauna for accessible high quality and connected natural environment.
-9 Use land resources efficiently and safeguard their quality.
-10 Improve water efficiency and quality.
-11 Reduce waste generation and increase level of reuse and recycling.
-12 Improve air quality.
-13 Minimise flood risk and reduce the impact of flooding to people and property in York.
-14 Conserve and enhance York's historic environment, cultural heritage, character and setting.
+- 1 To meet the diverse housing needs of the population in a sustainable way. - 2 Improve the health and wellbeing of York's population. - 3 Improve education, skills, development and training for an effective workforce. - 4 Create jobs and deliver growth of a sustainable, low carbon and inclusive economy. - 5 Help deliver equality and access to all. - 6 Reduce the need to travel and deliver a sustainable integrated transport network. - 7 To minimise greenhouse gases that cause climate change and deliver a managed response to its effects. - 8 Conserve and enhance green infrastructure, biodiversity, geodiversity, flora and fauna for accessible high quality and connected natural environment. - 9 Use land resources efficiently and safeguard their quality. - 10 Improve water efficiency and quality. - 11 Reduce waste generation and increase level of reuse and recycling. - 12 Improve air quality. - 13 Minimise flood risk and reduce the impact of flooding to people and property in York. - 14 Conserve and enhance York's historic environment, cultural heritage, character and setting. - 15 Protect and enhance York's natural and built landscape.